iljakuklic/sorter/README.md

   * shell sort
   * heap sort
   * (...)
+* Sorter implementation improvements
+  * Sorter to use final encoding
+* More flexibility specifying input array
   * Load array to be sorted from a file
-* More options to generate the input
+  * More options to generate the input randomly
+* More flexibility regarding the visualization
+  * Allow colours to be adjusted
+  * Allow animation speed to be adjusted
+  * Allow window size (and GIF size) to be adjusted
+* General software engineering improvements
+  * Test a test suite
   * Convert comments to proper haddock docs
-* Sorter to use final encoding
-* Allow colours and animation speed to be adjusted
-* Allow window (and GIF) size to be adjusted
   * Make GIF export a build-time option
     (it is a bit awkward to set up the GIF export library dependency)